-Children are assessed by the Learning Support Department before being admitted.
-The normal ages for the different classes are:
+Children are assessed by class teachers before being admitted.
+Normal ages for the different classes are:

 The International School of Lusaka campus has facilities that include specialist classrooms, two swimming pools, one of which is a learner's pool.
 The qualified school nurse is able to offer parents advice related to health issues.
-The school also offers a Learning Support programme (LSP), and an 'English as a Second Language' programme (ESL).
+The school also offers a Learning Support programme (LS), and an 'English for Speakers of Other Languages' programme (ESOL).

 The Nursery class

 Children develop their self-awareness and become confident and independent.
 Play is an important aspect of Nursery and the school aims to provide an attractive environment that will stimulate learning through play.
 Children attend specialist lessons in PE, Music, Library and Swimming.

 Children are given the opportunity to investigate and experiment at their own pace.
 Activities are arranged to give children an introduction to foundation skills in Reading, Writing, Speaking and Listening, Mathematics, Art, Units of Inquiry, Music and Physical Education.

 In Reception the school fosters children's natural love of learning by building on their curiosity.
 All disciplines are addressed through the program which helps children to learn to express themselves, communicate and represent ideas, feelings and knowledge about the world.
 The school now offers Zambian Studies as part of specialist lessons.